Darío Lecman

 Darío Lionel Lecman (born September 1, 1971 in Buenos Aires) is a retired male weightlifter from Argentina.
 He twice competed for his native country at the Summer Olympics: 2000 and 2004.
 Lecman won three silver medals in a row at the Pan American Games: 1995, 1999 and 2003.
 He is Jewish.

+After his retirement from professional weightlifting, Lecman worked as a personal fitness trainer for the Argentinian tennis player Mariano Puerta.